 Serves 4 to 6

-In a large stockpot, bring the water to a boil with or without the optional salt.
-Cook the pasta according to package directions until just tender.
+In a large pot, bring the water to a boil with or without the optional salt.

 Cook the olive oil, garlic, porcini mushrooms and red pepper flakes in a large saute pan set on medium heat for 3 minutes.
 Sprinkle with half of the salt and cook until the mushrooms are just starting to brown, about 2 minutes.
 Add the wine, deglaze the pan and cook on high heat until the wine reduces by half, about 3-5 minutes.